subsquid-labs/squid-substrate-template/README.md

 npm ci

 # 2. Compile typescript files
-make build
+sqd build

 # 3. Start target Postgres database and detach
-make up
+sqd up

 # 4. Start the processor
-make process
+sqd process

 # 5. The command above will block the terminal
 #    being busy with fetching the chain data,